Home

 Brette's Answer: For a divorce to be valid, he must follow your state laws regarding service, unless you sign something waiving service.
 You must receive notice of the case against you.

 Angela's Question: How long does it take before I get served with divorce papers?
-My husband told me that he has worked with lawyer on Monday and it has been a week.
+My husband told me that he has worked with his lawyer on Monday and it has been a week.

 Who can serve divorce papers on him?

-Crystal's Question: "Who" can serve the divorce forms to my spouse.
+Crystal's Question: Who can serve the divorce forms to my spouse?
 What are requirements?

 Brette's Answer: Many people hire professional process servers who know exactly how to do it right and complete the paperwork.
 In most states you can have anyone do it.
 Check your state laws on service of process to be certain.